tommyle/built-with-flutter/README.md

 # Built with Flutter

-Companies building their applications with Flutter
+A list of companies using Flutter

-We track the adoption of Flutter in the startup and corporate worlds, to provide insight into the growth of Flutter.
-We shine a spotlight on companies that are using Flutter to promote it's adoption.
+We track the adoption of Flutter in the startup and corporate worlds.
+We shine a spotlight on these companies to help promote the adoption of Flutter.

 ## Companies using Flutter (Click the image)
 [<img src="./assets/built-with-flutter.png">](https://airtable.com/shrWbHM5xvmZqpchV/tblCCKrEng35JdAKu)